ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Experiments

 \subsection{Ablation}

-We ablate the modules for local minimum alleviation introduced in Section \ref{sec: copemin} to show their effectiveness.
-The ablation results are given in Table \ref{tab: ablation}.
+We ablate the modules for local minimum handling introduced in Section \ref{sec: copemin} in Table \ref{tab: ablation}.
 The symmetry check provides uniform improvements across the metrics.
-The EM treatment and the depth rendering check lead to more notable improvements in the higher accuracy metrics such as the 5\degree 5cm and 5\degree 2cm metrics.
+The EM treatment and the depth rendering check lead to more notable improvements in the higher accuracy metrics, such as 5\degree 5cm and 5\degree 2cm.
+The proposed multi-hypothesis estimation significantly outperforms single-hypothesis estimation that uses $\mathcal{S}_r + \mathcal{S}_\sigma$ to select the best hypothesis at the beginning of the iteration.
+More analysis is in \supplementary.

-\subsection{\algName versus Learning-based Methods}
+\subsection{\algName~versus Learning-based Methods}

-As discussed in Section \ref{sec: results}, one limitation of our method is that the large ambiguity inherently in the problem causes the ground-truth minimum to be buried among many equally good minima.
-This problem manifests itself in that the estimated pose and shape fit the depth measurements very well (i.e. achieving low objective function value) but are different from the ground-truth.
-In such cases, it is a limitation of the objective function not the algorithm (i.e. solver).
-Another limitation is when the convergence basin of the global minimum is too small (e.g. mugs and cameras), our method has a hard time to find the basin.
-We consider that these are the cases where neural networks are helpful since learning-based methods essentially solve a mapping problem from the input data to the output prediction instead of an optimization problem.
-On the other hand, our optimization-based approach shines when it finds the convergence basin, it can achieve very high accuracy as seen from the 5\degree 5cm and 5\degree 10cm metrics in Table \ref{tab: nocspose}.
-Furthermore, our method can be quickly deployed in any new environments without curating an object pose dataset for training.
+As discussed in Section \ref{sec: results}, due to the inherent ambiguity in the problem, the estimated pose and shape may fit the depth measurements very well (i.e. achieving a low objective value or even the global minimum) but are different from the ground-truth.
+This is a limitation of the objective function.
+Another limitation of our \algName~solver is its inability to find a very small convergence basin.
+These limitations are where learning-based methods can help, since they essentially solve a mapping problem from inputs to outputs instead of an optimization problem.
+However, our optimization-based approach shines when it finds the convergence basin, it can achieve very high accuracy.
+Furthermore, our method can be quickly deployed in new environments without curating an object pose dataset for training.

-In terms of runtime, the current algorithm without code optimization runs on an Nvidia TITAN RTX GPU at about 7 seconds per object instance, which can be inferior to most learning-based methods at inference time.
-The most significant slowdown is from the multi-hypothesis tracking.
-However, parallel computation can be leveraged to run multiple instances in parallel.
-The runtime may also be acceptable in an online setting if the algorithm is run only on a sparse set of key-frames for static objects.